EdGemmill/JSReactApps/react/04_testing_components.md

-# Test-driving components
+# Testing components

 ## Objectives

 At the end of this section you should be able to:

- * Write a unit test for an existing component
+- Write a unit test for an existing component
- * Test-drive a new component having props
+- Test-drive a new component having props

 ## Using the Testing Library